 Structure of a Community

-Prior to the building of the first synagogue, Mrs. Soloman Hart and her two daughters conducted religious teaching at a Sunday School held in their home.
+Prior to the building of the first synagogue, Mrs. Solomon Hart and her two daughters conducted religious teaching at a Sunday School held in their home.
 Religious services were held in various halls in the city.

 A second synagogue was established in 1906 (The Haven Avenue Synagogue) that formalized the social-cultural division between the long-established well-educated English-speaking Jews and the newly arrived Yiddish-speaking immigrants.
 Both congregations were orthodox, both had their Rabbis and both had religious teaching for the children.

 The third synagogue was the result of the amalgamation of the two previous congregations.
-This took place in 1919 when a former church was purchased.
-This congregation was namedShaarei Zedek (Gates of Righteousness) and is the one functioning synagogue today.
+This took place in 1919 when the former Calvin Presbyterian Church was purchased.
+This congregation was named Shaarei Zedek (Gates of Righteousness) and continues to operate today.

 In 1925 there were one hundred children in the Hebrew school.

-Decline and Saving History
+Changing Times and Saving History

-The Saint John Jewish Historical Museum
+Historical background edited by Katherine Biggs-Craft, Curator of the Saint John Jewish Historical Museum